incognitochain/incognito-cli/README.md

-     consolidate, csl         Consolidate UTXOs of an account. generateaccount, genacc  Generate a new Incognito account. history, hst             Retrieve the history of an account. keyinfo                  Print all related-keys of a private key. outcoin                  Print the output coins of an account. submitkey, sub           Submit an ota key to the full-node. utxo                     Print the UTXOs of an account.
+     consolidate, csl         Consolidate UTXOs of an account. generateaccount, genacc  Generate a new Incognito account. history, hst             Retrieve the history of an account. importeaccount, import   Import a mnemonic of 12 words. keyinfo                  Print all related-keys of a private key. outcoin                  Print the output coins of an account. submitkey, sub           Submit an ota key to the full-node. utxo                     Print the UTXOs of an account.
-   BRIDGE:
-     retryshield    Retry a shield from the given already-been-deposited-to-sc EVM transaction. retryunshield  Retry an un-shielding request from the given already-been-burned Incognito transaction. shield         Shield an EVM (ETH/BNB/ERC20/BEP20) token into the Incognito network. unshield       Withdraw an EVM (ETH/BNB/ERC20/BEP20) token from the Incognito network.
    COMMITTEES:
      checkrewards    Get all rewards of a payment address. withdrawreward  Withdraw the reward of a privateKey w.r.t to a tokenID.
+   EVM BRIDGE:
+     evmretryshield    Retry a shield from the given already-been-deposited-to-sc EVM transaction. evmretryunshield  Retry an un-shielding request from the given already-been-burned Incognito transaction. evmshield         Shield an EVM (ETH/BNB/ERC20/BEP20) token into the Incognito network. evmunshield       Withdraw an EVM (ETH/BNB/ERC20/BEP20) token from the Incognito network.
    PDEX:
      pdecheckprice   Check the price between two tokenIDs pdecontribute   Create a pDEX contributing transaction